Godspower-Eze/learn-cryptography-and-zk/README.md

 ## Disclamer

-You probably know this but DO NOT USE IN PRODUCTION.
+You probably know this, but please DO NOT USE IN PRODUCTION.